-- o AACOMAS

-- Virtual Evals

-- o Interfolio

-- Directly by Referee to the Office of Admissions -

-- Email: admissions@bcomnm.org

-- Mail: Office of Admissions

-Burrell College of Osteopathic Medicine

-3501 Arrowhead Dr.

-Las Cruces, NM 88001

-- Applicants will be asked to present proof of legal U.S. residency status.
+• Applicants will be asked to present proof of legal U.S. residency status.
 Applicants who are legal, permanent residents of the U.S. will be required to provide a copy of their permanent resident card prior to progressing in the admission process.
-In the event that permanent residency status is revoked, abandoned or otherwise lost following matriculation, the College shall not be held responsible nor liable in any way for any claims, damages, losses, expenses or liabilities

-whatsoever, related to or arising from such student's inability to complete, or any delay in completion of, the Doctor of Osteopathic Medicine degree program.
+If permanent residency status is revoked, abandoned or otherwise lost following matriculation, the College shall not be held responsible nor liable in any way for any claims, damages, losses, expenses or liabilities whatsoever, related to or arising from such student's inability to complete, or any delay in completion of, the Doctor of Osteopathic Medicine degree program.